Swarmchestrate/tosca/README.md

 This repository is home to TOSCA in the [Swarmchestrate](https://www.swarmchestrate.eu/) project, which will use TOSCA v2.0 to describe applications and capacities managed in a Swarmchestrate Universe.

-## Floria TOSCA Library
+## Sardou TOSCA Library

-Floria validates and extracts info from a Swarmchestrate TOSCA template.
+Sardou validates and extracts info from a Swarmchestrate TOSCA template.

 ### Prerequisites
 - Python 3.10+